How Severe Are The Penalties For A First Time DUI In Maryland?

-The best thing they could do is to say nothing because you are not obligated to answer any questions.
-It is just a Terry stop at that point, the constitution protects you but you have not been placed in custody or under arrest but you are in suspicion and you are being interrogated.
+The best thing you can do at a DUI stop is to say nothing.
+This is because you are not obligated to answer any questions.
+It is just a Terry stop at that point, and the constitution protects you.
+Even though you have not been placed in custody or under arrest, you are still in suspicion and you are being interrogated.
 People are generally scared and do not know what to do.
-So the best thing they can do is to not answer any question, do no tests, give no information and do not help them at all.
-If you are going to write me a ticket, write me a ticket; if you are going to arrest me, then arrest me.
+So the best thing they can do is to not answer any question, do no tests, give no information, and do not help them at all.
+The mentality should be; If you are going to write me a ticket, write me a ticket; if you are going to arrest me, then arrest me.

 Where were you?
 How many drinks did you have?
 You should not be answering any questions.
 You do not have to.
 All the evidence that the officers have is bad driving and maybe some slurred speech or maybe there are bloodshot watery eyes, but other than that, they may talk about impairment but it does not say the level of impairment.
 When you go to trial, then you have a lot to work with because you do not have a slam-dunk case like they almost always do in these DWIs, almost every time.